s3ansh33p/ATR-Writeups/2025/hard/the_deepwell_heist_part_ii_expedited_exfiltration/README.md

 ---
-challenge: The Deepwell Heist Part II: Expedited Exfiltration
+challenge: "The Deepwell Heist Part II: Expedited Exfiltration"
 description: "You've managed to infiltrate the most secure server in the galaxy.
 Your presence is known however, and any data you can access is being erased within a matter of seconds.
 Keep your eyes sharp and gather what data you can before access is lost for good.\n\n*This activity is in-person, in the Deepwell Archive.*"
 flag: ATR{m3m0r153_m3}
 scoring: subflags(300, 350)